Dr Emma Travers-Hill

 Research interests

+What is a BPI?
 Combining evidence-based active components of interventions into BPIs which are designed to be delivered by mental health workers and supervised by psychologists.
-This involved:

-1. contributing to an existing model in Cambridge services called ‘BPI’
+1. Contributing to an existing model in Cambridge NHS adult mental health services called ‘BPI’

-2. developing a bespoke model which has now been implemented in Kent called ‘Initial Interventions’.
+2. Developing a bespoke model which has been implemented across Kent and Medway NHS adult and older adult services called ‘Initial Interventions’.

 In addition to these areas, Dr Travers-Hill is passionate about giving people a voice to have conducted and published service-user involvement research and service evaluations in this area.